sugarbobo-ch/pcrd-tw-discord-crawler/README.md

 - Additional library listed in requirements.txt

 ## Installation
-To run PCRD-TW-webhook-crawler, you need to install the packages in requirements.txt
+To run PCRD-TW-webhook-crawler, you need to install the library in requirements.txt

 ```
 pip install -r requirements.txt